 4. Food is an addiction

-We often hear people say that they simply can't stop eating because they're addicted.
+We often hear people say that they can’t stop eating because they’re addicted.
 Most people laugh, ridicule, and comment that food is not addictive like drugs, and eating is all about self-control.

 Numerous studies have shown that food can trigger certain pleasure centers of the brain that are also triggered by drugs like cocaine and heroin.